-&lt;sup>19Payment Systems Review, July - September 2018 (Q-1 - FY 19), State Bank of Pakistan
+19Payment Systems Review, July - September 2018 (Q-1 - FY 19), State Bank of Pakistan

-- i.
-To promote financial inclusion and digitization, COD mode of e-Commerce will be gradually discouraged through special incentives for consumers and merchants with an objective to use digital devices for payments.
-(Within three years of the launch of this policy maximum COD transaction amount will be PKR 10,000.
-Efforts will be made to convert all COD payments into e payment preferably within 10 years (2029). - ii.
-For registration of freelancers, Ministry of Commerce and Textile (MoC&T) may devise a mechanism, in collaboration with the relevant stakeholders. - iii.
+- ii.
+For due diligence and certification of freelancers, Ministry of Commerce and Textile (MoC&T) and Ministry of IT and Technology (MoIT&T),in collaboration with the private sector, shall establish a certification mechanism. - iii.
 SBP will shortly issue guidelines for improving banking services for merchant accounts to make it attractive for retailers and service providers etc, both online and offline.
 Special measures shall be taken by SBP for improving capacity of banks and once a minimum qualitative level prescribed by SBP is achieved, the use of local online-merchant accounts shall be made mandatory for all local online businesses in due course. - iv.
-Besides Visa, Master, One Link and Payoneer payment gateway facilities, the SBP will further facilitate accessibility to international payment gateways, shall work on allowing an existing international service provider to offer services in Pakistan. - v.
-SBP shall ensure effective implementation of SBP vide FE Circular No.11 dated October22,2018 to facilitate freelancers, exporters of software/IT can retain up to 35% of their export earnings in Special Exporters Foreign Currency accounts opened with the Authorized Dealers - vi.
-To support the IT companies in Pakistan for enhancing their tech infrastructure, Authorized dealers have general permission to make remittances up to 100,000/-or equivalent in other currencies per invoice for private sector companies incorporated in Pakistan without prior approval from SBP - vii.
-SBP will speed up its work on Nation-wide Micro Payment Gateway as part of its National Payment Systems Infrastucture Program that will facilitate immediate transfer and settlement of payments. - viii.
-MoITT in collaboration with SBP will approach 'PayPal' and other payment gateways to ensure availability of international payment gateways in Pakistan.
+Besides Visa, Master, One Link and Payoneer payment gateway facilities, the SBP to further facilitate accessibility to international payment gateway, shall work on allowing an existing international service provider to offer services in Pakistan.